longhorn/website/content/docs/1.4.0/advanced-resources/troubleshooting.md

 ---
 title: Troubleshooting
-weight: 6
+weight: 7
 ---

-You can click `Generate Support Bundle` link at the bottom of the UI to download a zip file contains Longhorn related configuration and logs.
+> You can generate a support bundle file for offline troubleshooting.
+See [Support Bundle](../support-bundle) for detail.

 ## Common issues
 ### Volume can be attached/detached from UI, but Kubernetes Pod/StatefulSet etc cannot use it